What is site reliability engineering?

 Improved operations planning

-The SRE team accepts that there's a realistic chance for software to fail.
-Therefore, the team plans for the appropriate incident response to minimize the impact of downtime on the business and end users.
+SRE teams accept that there's a realistic chance for software to fail.
+Therefore, teams plans for the appropriate incident response to minimize the impact of downtime on the business and end users.
 They can also better estimate the cost of downtime and understand the impact of such incidents on business operations.

 What are the key principles in site reliability engineering?